Loghaven Artist Residency

 Additional Eligibility Information

-MacDowell accepts applications from artists working in the following disciplines: architecture, film/video arts, interdisciplinary arts, literature, music composition, theatre, and visual arts.
+MacDowell accepts applications from artists working in the following disciplines: architecture, film/video, interdisciplinary arts, literature, music composition, theatre, and visual arts.
 The sole criterion for acceptance is artistic excellence, which MacDowell defines in a pluralistic and inclusive way.
 MacDowell encourages applications from artists representing the widest possible range of perspectives and demographics, engaging in the broadest spectrum of artistic practice, and investigating an unlimited array of inquiries and concerns.
-To that end, MacDowell welcomes artists of all ages and in all stages of their artistic practice to apply.
+To that end, MacDowell welcomes professional artists 21 + years of age working in all stages of their artistic practice to apply.
 Applicants cannot be enrolled in a degree-seeking program during the residency season for which they are applying.
 Doctoral candidates who have completed all coursework may apply.

 Number of Artists Accepted in Most Current Year